Open Water 2: Adrift

-Open Water 2: Adrift (also known simply as Adrift or Open Water 2), is a 2006 German English-language psychological horror thriller film Directed by Hans Horn, starring Eric Dane, Susan May Pratt, Richard Speight, Jr., Niklaus Lange, Ali Hillis, and Cameron Richardson.
+Open Water 2: Adrift (also known simply as Adrift or Open Water 2) is a 2006 German English-language psychological horror thriller film directed by Hans Horn, starring Susan May Pratt, Eric Dane, Richard Speight, Jr., Niklaus Lange, Ali Hillis, and Cameron Richardson.
 The film was inspired by the short story Adrift by Japanese author Koji Suzuki, from which it took its original title, but promotional posters claimed the film is based on actual events.

 The film has no connection to Open Water (2003) and the script had been written before it was theatrically released.
 After Open Water became a success, Adrift was produced and the name was changed to Open Water 2: Adrift in some countries to capitalize on the success of the earlier film.

 Plot

 A group of friends, Amy (Susan May Pratt), James (Richard Speight, Jr.), Zach (Niklaus Lange), Lauren (Ali Hillis), Dan (Eric Dane), and Dan's new girlfriend, Michelle (Cameron Richardson), go for a weekend cruise on Dan's new yacht.
 Amy and James also bring their infant daughter, Sarah.

 Most of the friends decide to jump into the water for a swim, except Amy and Dan, who are still on board with the baby.
 Amy is tending to her daughter, Sarah, and puts her down for a nap.
 Amy then puts her life jacket, which she refuses to take off while on board, back on.
-Amy is hydrophobic after a childhood traumatic event - as a young child, while swimming with her father, he tragically drowned.
+Amy is aquaphobic after a childhood traumatic event – as a young child, her father drowned while they were swimming together.
 Amy and Dan talk about her fear, but while he is talking he scoops her into his arms, and as she screams, jumps into the water.
 The group realizes that nobody has lowered the ladder, leaving them unable to re-board the ship.
 Despite their efforts, the side of the yacht is too smooth to climb and the deck is too high to reach.
 They see a boat of teenagers heading towards them, but as the group tries to grab their attention, the teenagers think that they are just greeting them, and sail off.
 The group hears a phone ringing from Zach's clothes hanging slightly off the deck of the boat; however, the clothes fall into the water as Dan reaches for them.
 The phone is soaking, and as Zach tries to answer it, they hear the voices of some birthday singers, but are unable to respond.
 The phone goes dead, and Zach angrily throws the phone into the ocean.
-Michelle screams and tries to retrieve it, but it's lost.
+Michelle screams and tries to retrieve it, but it is lost.